Fortnum & Mason

 Reinventing the picnic hamper

-Collaborating with Fortnum & Mason and Wolff Olins, we created the ‘Hamperling’.
-This quirky and innovative take on the traditional hamper was successfully designed to boost summer sales at the traditionally Christmas-centred brand.
+Collaborating with Fortnum & Mason and Wolff Olins, we created the Hamperling.
+This quirky and innovative take on the traditional hamper was successfully designed to boost summer sales for Fortnum & Mason at events such as the Serpentine Pavilion cafe.
+A smaller Hamperling is also being used at the new St Pancras station Tea Salon.

-Inside a distinctive cardboard wrap, we created simple stacking trays to carry drinks, lunch or afternoon tea for one or two, plus metal cutlery and a bespoke waterproof picnic mat.
+We created a distinctive cardboard wrap containing simple re-usable stacking trays to carry drinks, lunch or afternoon tea for one or two.
+The large Hamperling also includes metal cutlery and a bespoke waterproof table cloth.

 Bringing internet technologies to life